doctrine/dbal/en/reference/data-retrieval-and-manipulation.rst

 the ``Doctrine\DBAL\Connection#executeQuery()`` and ``Doctrine\DBAL\Connection#executeUpdate()``
 methods.
 See the API section below on details how to use them.

-Additionally there are lots of convenience methods for data-retrieval and mainpulation on the Connection, which are all described in the API section below.
+Additionally there are lots of convenience methods for data-retrieval and manipulation on the Connection, which are all described in the API section below.

 Binding Types